 Explore strategies for conducting death investigations that occur from several origins.
 Learn how to evaluate the crime scene, conduct effective interviews and interrogations, develop case leads, utilize investigative resources (crime laboratories, medical examiners), and comprehend medical autopsies.

-The 2019 conference will focus on missing persons reports resulting from mass casualty and multiple victim incidents.
-Conference presentations will highlight effective strategies for search and rescue, death and forensic investigations, serial and cold case investigations, responding to mass casualty events, and the recovery of unidentified remains.
-The National Criminal Justice Training Center of Fox Valley Technical College (NCJTC) has partnered with the National Association for Search And Rescue (NASAR) to continue its tradition of offering dynamic speakers who provide broad knowledge and expertise to the program.
+Themed "A Transnational Epidemic: The Search, Investigation, and Recovery of Missing Unidentified Persons", the 2019 conference will highlight effective and collaborative strategies for search and rescue, death and forensic investigations, crime scene analysis, serial homicide and cold case investigations, responding to mass casualty events, and the recovery of unidentified remains.
+NCJTC has partnered with the National Association for Search And Rescue (NASAR) to bring you dynamic speakers with broad knowledge and expertise in the area of missing and unidentified person cases.
+We are pleased to announce the participation of emergency management and search and rescue professionals at all levels.

-Examine the impact a child abduction has on family members.
+Examine how child abduction impacts family members.
 Hear first-hand accounts of how loved ones cope with the pain and anguish experienced during the search for an abducted child.
 Apply this information to improve the response to future cases involving missing and abducted children.

 Examine victim, system and societal perceptions which may pose barriers to a full and complete disclosure of abuse and exploitation.
 Learn interview models and uncover the circumstances where these models are most effective.
 Practice and apply interview and corroboration techniques by working through an interactive case study.